 Will I have to wear a mask while visiting Italy?

-Not anymore!
-As of June 12, 2022, those traveling on flights to the United States will no longer need a negative COVID-19 test one day prior to their flight.
+No. As of June 12, 2022, those traveling on flights to the United States no longer need a negative COVID-19 test one day prior to their flight.

 Now, let’s get back to the fun stuff!